aidantwoods/swift-paseto/Documentation/README.md

 symmetric key (`SymmetricKey<V: Implementation>`) for both encryption and decryption.

+### Generating a new Symmetric Key

 In addition to the above methods common to all keys, `SymmetricKey<V: Implementation>` will have a default initializer `init ()`.
 Calling this will generate a new key from random data according to the specific requirements of the particular implementation.

 For example,